shruthi03-DA/50Days-codingchallenge/day 13/README.md

 Sleep & Work Hours over time
 🔹 Slicers (Filters)
 Stress Level / department

-👉 Enables interactive analysis
+# 🔍 5.
+Key Insights (This is very important for client)

-🔍 5.
-Key Insights (This is very important for client) You can explain like this 👇
+You can explain like this 👇
 ✅ Insight 1: Work Dominates Sleep
 “We observed that average work hours are higher than sleep hours for most individuals, indicating potential imbalance.”